janosj/mongodb-microdemos/multi-dc-architecture/README.md

 <img src="images/HA-3-DCs.png" alt="HA across 3 data centers"/>

 If only two data centers are available, outside intervention is required to make the determination that a data center outage has occurred.
 Reconfiguration of the Replica Set will restore read/write operations in the surviving data center, as shown in the following diagram.
+In the scripts, this is **scenario 1**.

 <img src="images/basic-resiliency-2-DCs.png" alt="Basic resiliency across 2 data centers"/>

-Additional replicas can be added to provide greater resiliency in the event of an outage:
+Additional replicas can be added to provide greater resiliency in the event of an outage.
+In the scripts, this is **Scenario 2**.

 <img src="images/greater-resiliency-2-DCs.png" alt="Greater resiliency across 2 data centers"/>